 We have adopted a non-employee director compensation policy as described below.
-In the first quarter of 2018, each of the non-employee members of our Board were entitled to the following equity compensation pursuant to such policy:
+In the first quarter of 2019, each of the non-employee members of our Board were entitled to the following equity compensation pursuant to such policy:

-• Upon initial election to the Board, a non-employee director will receive initial equity awards with an aggregate value of \$130,000, split equally in value between restricted stock units and options to purchase shares of common stock (issued with an exercise price equal to the fair market value of our common stock on the grant date), that each vest in equal quarterly installments over three years, provided, however, that all vesting ceases if the director resigns from the Board or otherwise ceases to serve as a director, unless the Board determines that the circumstances warrant continuation of vesting.
-The shares underlying the initial grant of restricted stock units and stock options made to any non-employee director who is first elected to the Board as of or subsequent to our initial public offering may not be sold while he/she remains a Board member.

-• At each annual meeting of our stockholders, each continuing non-employee director who has served as a director for at least the six months prior to such annual meeting of stockholders will receive annual equity awards with an aggregate target value of \$65,000, split equally in value between restricted stock units and options to purchase shares of common stock (issued with an exercise price equal to the fair market value of our common stock on the grant date), that each vest in full after one year, provided, however, that all vesting ceases if the director resigns from the Board or otherwise ceases to serve as a director, unless the Board determines that the circumstances warrant continuation of vesting.
+- Upon initial election to the Board, a non-employee director will receive initial equity awards with an aggregate value of \$180,000, split equally in value between restricted stock units and options to purchase shares of common stock (issued with an exercise price equal to the fair market value of our common stock on the grant date), that each vest in equal quarterly installments over three years, provided, however, that all vesting ceases if the director resigns from the Board or otherwise ceases to serve as a director, unless the Board determines that the circumstances warrant continuation or acceleration of vesting.
+The shares underlying the initial grant of restricted stock units and stock options made to any non-employee director who is first elected to the Board as of or subsequent to our initial public offering may not be sold while he/she remains a Board member. - At each annual meeting of our stockholders, each continuing non-employee director who has served as a director for at least the six months prior to such annual meeting of stockholders will receive annual equity awards with an aggregate value of \$90,000, split equally in value between restricted stock units and options to purchase shares of common stock (issued with an exercise price equal to the fair market value of our common stock on the grant date), that each vest in full after one year, provided, however, that all vesting ceases if the director resigns from the Board or otherwise ceases to serve as a director, unless the Board determines that the circumstances warrant continuation or acceleration of vesting.

-Under our non-employee director compensation policy in effect during the first quarter of 2018, our Board chairperson also receives an annual cash retainer of \$50,000, and each of our other directors receives an annual cash retainer of \$30,000, for general availability and participation in meetings and conference calls of our Board.
-Additionally, the Audit Committee chairperson receives an annual cash retainer of \$15,000, each Audit Committee member receives an annual cash retainer of \$7,500, the Compensation Committee chairperson receives an annual cash retainer of \$10,000, each Compensation Committee member receives an annual cash retainer of \$5,000, the Nominating and Corporate Governance Committee chairperson receives an annual cash retainer of \$3,000.
+Under our non-employee director compensation policy in effect during the first quarter of 2019, our Board chairperson also receives an annual cash retainer of \$50,000, and each of our other directors receives an annual cash retainer of \$40,000, for general availability and participation in meetings and conference calls of our Board.
+Additionally, the Audit Committee chairperson receives an annual cash retainer of \$15,000, each Audit Committee member receives an annual cash retainer of \$7,500, the Compensation Committee chairperson receives an annual cash retainer of \$10,000, each Compensation Committee member receives an annual cash retainer of \$5,000, the Nominating and Corporate Governance Committee chairperson receives an annual cash retainer of \$7,500 and each Nominating and Corporate Governance Committee member receives an annual cash retainer of \$3,000.

-In April 2018, the Compensation Committee amended the non-employee director compensation policy to (i) increase the aggregate value of the equity award upon initial election to the Board from \$130,000 to \$180,000, (ii) increase the aggregate value of the equity award for each continuing non-employee director from \$65,000 to \$90,000, and (iii) increase the annual cash retainer for directors from \$30,000 to \$40,000, with each such change effective as of April 1, 2018.
+As of April 2019, the Compensation Committee amended the non-employee director compensation policy to (i) increase the aggregate value of the equity award upon initial election to the Board from \$180,000 to \$200,000, (ii) increase the aggregate value of the equity award for each continuing non-employee director from \$90,000 to \$100,000, (iii) increase the annual cash retainer for directors from \$40,000 to \$45,000, and (iv) increase the annual cash retainer for our Board chairperson from \$50,000 to \$70,000.
+Non-employee directors have until the earlier of two years after the date of the director's resignation and the original expiration date of the option to exercise vested stock options held as of the date of resignation.